Category Archives: Former Monarchies

 Tournament between Henri II and Gabriel de Lorges, Comte de Montgomery, Credit – Wikipedia

-King Henri II, at age 40, still liked to participate in tournaments even though he had been advised not to participate because of dizziness he was suffering after physical exertion.
+King Henri II, at age 40, still liked to participate in tournaments even though he had been advised not to participate because he suffered dizziness after physical exertion.
 During a joust with Gabriel de Lorges, Comte de Montgomery, captain of the Scotch Guard, de Montgomery’s lance struck Henri’s helmet, splintered, and went through the visor going through the king’s right eye and his temple into the brain.
 Henri survived for more than a week.
 On July 9, he was given the last rites and he died on July 10, 1559, at the age of 40, probably from a subdural hematoma and sepsis.
 Henri II’s fifteen-year-old eldest son succeeded as King François II of France.

 After only a 17-month reign, François II, King of France, aged 16, died in great pain on December 5, 1560, possibly from mastoiditis, meningitis, or otitis which turned into an abscess.
 François II was the first of the three husbands of Mary, Queen of Scots but he died childlessly, so his ten-year-old younger brother succeeded him as Charles IX, King of France, and his mother Catherine served as Regent of France until 1563 when Charles IX was declared to be of age.
-Charles IX was never able to adequately rule on his own and showed little interest in government and so Catherine remained the power behind the throne.
+Charles IX was never able to adequately rule and showed little interest in governing so Catherine remained the power behind the throne.
 In 1570, Charles IX married Elisabeth of Austria with whom he had one daughter who died in childhood.

 Catherine observes the massacred Huguenots by Édouard Debat-Ponsan, 1880; Credit – Wikipedia